jpc342/Interactive-Lab-Hub/Lab 1/README.md

 The interactive device can be anything *except* a computer, a tablet computer or a smart phone, but the main way it interacts needs to be using light.

-\*\***Describe your setting, players, activity and goals here.**\*\* My interaction will be a sensor that activates an alarm when a refrigerator is left open.
+\*\***Describe your setting, players, activity and goals here.**\*\*

+My staged interaction will be a sensor that activates an alarm when a refrigerator is left open.
+Two sensors are involved: one to check if the fridge is closed, and another to check if a person is standing in front of the fridge.

-_Setting_: a kitchen
+_Setting_: a kitchen at any time of day

 _Players_: the person living there, their refrigerator, alarm system